Public Information Generators: Common Knowledge and Information Loops

 \section{Introduction}

-In scenarios with incomplete information, players often have limited insight into the factors influencing outcomes.
-For this reason, an information provider, referred to as an \emph{oracle}, can play a pivotal role in shaping players' strategies by revealing partial information about the underlying conditions.
-This partial revelation is akin to the information provided by various forecasters (ranging from weather and sports to geopolitics), news media organizations, rating agencies, and even prediction markets.
-In all these cases, external observers convey partial information to players engaged in strategic interactions.
+Public information in strategic environments does more than reveal facts: it changes how privately informed agents reason about one another.
+As a result, signals released by intermediaries may alter equilibrium behavior even when the intermediaries themselves have only partial information.
+This introduces a fundamental comparative problem: characterizing when one information intermediary is universally more informative than another in strategic interactions.
+The question is central in settings ranging from financial markets to online platforms, where public information shapes strategic behavior by selectively revealing information to heterogeneously informed agents.

 This paper examines incomplete-information games where players are partially informed, both privately and publicly, about the realized state.
-The private information is provided to every player by his specific partition, and the public information is disclosed by an external source (namely, an oracle).
+The private information is provided to every player by their specific partition, and the public information is disclosed by an external source, namely, an \emph{oracle}.

-The oracle is endowed with a partition of the state space and communicates partial information through a \textit{signaling function}, constrained by its ability to distinguish between different states.
-The oracle may not be aware of what is commonly known among the players, and typically possesses information that differs from that of at least some individuals.
-The combination of the original game—defined by the players' subjective information, action sets, and payoff functions—together with the additional information provided by the oracle, constitutes what we refer to as a \textit{guided game}.

-Any signaling function constitutes a Blackwell experiment (see \citealp{Blackwell1951}).
-In this sense, an oracle can be viewed as a generator of Blackwell experiments: it may produce multiple such experiments, each defining a distinct guided game.
-Each guided game, in turn, admits its own set of equilibria, which typically differs from that of the original incomplete-information game.
+Formally, an oracle holds a partition of the state space and communicates through a \emph{signaling function} that is measurable with respect to the oracle's partition.
+Any such signaling function is a Blackwell experiment (see \citealp{Blackwell1951}), so an oracle can be viewed as \emph{a generator of experiments} compatible with its information.
+Each experiment, combined with the players’ private partitions, induces a ``guided game" with its own set of equilibria.
+Notably, the oracle need not know what is common knowledge among the players.

-Our primary objective is to compare two oracles in terms of their ability to induce equilibria across all games.
+The primary objective is to compare two oracles in terms of their ability to induce equilibria across all games.